raslanribeiro/config-env/README.md

 ## Using config_env

-The name of the enrironment variable PYTHON_ENV must be the same as your json file created.
+The name of the environment variable PYTHON_ENV must be the same as your json file created.
 If PYTHON_ENV is not defined, the values defined in default.json will be used.

 Example: